google/oss-fuzz/docs/building_running_fuzzers.md

 # Building and Running Fuzzers

-_This page documents building and running fuzzers as part of an OSS project._
+_This page documents building and running fuzzers as part of OSS target source tree._
 _See [External Fuzzer](building_running_fuzzers_external.md) process for oss-fuzz fuzzers._

 ## Prerequisites